electricimp/Builder/README.md

 #### Single Line Comments

-Any text after `include` between `//` and the end of the line will be ignored by Builder and will not come to preprocessed file.
+Any text after `include` between `//` and the end of the line will be ignored by Builder and will not appear in the result output.

 <pre>
 <b>@include</b> "https://example.com/file.ext" // need update to file2.ext